TimWSpence/blog/posts/2020-11-22-polymorphic-effects-in-scala.md

 def subprogram[F[_] : HttpClient : Spawn]: F[Unit] = ???
 ```

-We can deduce that this subprogram may make http calls and may maipulate fibers
+We can deduce that this subprogram may make http calls and may manipulate fibers
 and _nothing_ else.

 ## Writing your own effect typeclasses